alexdapunt/mailas-blog/content/post/peru.md

 * You cannot hike the Inca Trail without a professional guide and all the necessary permits, there are several gates where it is checked (don't forget your passport)
 * If you do not feel sporty enough, you can take a train from Cusco that will take you directly to Ollatatainbo to visit only Machu Picchu.
-* If you have time you can also add the Maras Salt Mines or the Humantay Lake
+* If you have time you can also add the Maras Salt Mines or the Humantay Lake in the area

 ### Day 12 Rainbow Mountain

 It will take some time to get there (about 2 hours), but it is possible to organise a day trip to Rainbow Mountain from Cusco and it is definitely worth it.
-There is no need to book in advance online, there are many local travel agencies to choose from.
+There is no need to book in advance online, there are many local travel agencies to choose from once there.

 ![](/images/mckayla-crump-hjanvzlqob8-unsplash.jpg)

 **Note**

-Be careful because you touch more than 5000 metres above sea level and the walk is very strenuous
+Be careful because you get to an altitude of over 5,000 meters and the hike is very strenuous.

 ### Day 13 Iquitos